arnoo/git-deliver/README.md

 Git-deliver is a GPL licensed delivery system based on Git.

-It uses "git push" combined with SSH as a way of delivering a project to various environments (Git remotes) securely.
+It uses "git push" combined with SSH as a way of delivering a project (as of a specific Git commit) to various environments (Git remotes) simply and securely.
+It also helps keeping track of what is delivered on which server.

 Each delivery remote is a bare Git repository, in the root of which Git-deliver creates a "delivered" folder.
 This folder will contain one non-bare clone of the base repository for each delivery.